Mountains (Biffy Clyro song): Release and reception

 Taking a short break from touring with Say Anything in March 2008, the band recorded the song in Los Angeles, with producer Garth Richardson, who produced the band's previous album, Puzzle.

 After appearing in many of the band's summer setlists, the song made its radio debut on Zane Lowe's BBC Radio 1 show on Friday 19 June 2008 and was introduced as "The Hottest Record in the World Today".

 To coincide with the single's physical release, the band embarked on a promotional tour across the UK performing acoustic sets in record stores and signing copies of the single.

 Composition

 The song is notably more radio-friendly than the band's previous releases, due to its fairly normal song structure and heavy emphasis on melody.
 It is also one of their first songs to feature a piano.
-Despite its radio-friendly style, the song incorporates an unusual time signature of 15/16 throughout the verses and chorus, while the post-choruses switch between 4/4 and 3/4.
+Despite its radio-friendly style, the song incorporates an unusual time signature of 15/16 throughout the verses, while the post-choruses switch between 4/4 and 3/4.